Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not only celebrities, many other social media accounts also became victims of fake videos and distorted images when they shared false content with innocence and sympathy.

-These clips, with dramatic camera angles and tragic narrative voices, often end with the promise of “watch the next episode to find out what happened” or a call to share on behalf of the victims.
+These clips, with dramatic camera angles and tragic narrative voices, often end with the promise to “watch the next episode to find out what happened” or a call to share on behalf of the victims.
 By exploiting users’ emotions and curiosity, fake content spreads at breakneck speed, pushing the line between real and fake.

-Faced with the above reality, Associate Professor Dr. Bui Hoai Son, Standing Member of the National Assembly's Committee on Culture and Society, said that in the era of information explosion, many people are being drawn into a maze of false news and high-tech staged videos with a "realistic" appearance.
+Faced with the above situation, Associate Professor Dr. Bui Hoai Son, Standing Member of the National Assembly's Committee on Culture and Society, said that in the era of information explosion, many people are being drawn into a maze of false news and high-tech staged videos with a "realistic" appearance.
 They unintentionally believe in things that are not real, while being skeptical of trustworthy values.
-This is a worrying reality, threatening social awareness and community trust.
+This is a worrying situation, threatening social awareness and community trust.

 How to distinguish real from fake in the AI era

 The development of artificial intelligence (AI) opens up many conveniences but at the same time also brings with it an unprecedented "pandemic of fake news".
 According to experts from the Cyber Security Association, creating fake images and videos is now easier and more sophisticated, making it difficult for users to distinguish between real and fake.
-In particular, the lack of awareness and the habit of sharing unverified information on social networks makes fake news spread rapidly.
+In particular, the lack of alertness and the habit of sharing unverified information on social networks makes fake news spread rapidly.

 Lawyer Bui Thi Mai, Hanoi Bar Association, said that the act of using AI to create fake content related to disasters to attract views and profit is wrong and needs to be strictly handled.
 People need to proactively equip themselves with knowledge about technology and law and should only trust official information sources, reputable fanpages or highly trustworthy individuals.
-Using social networks intelligently and legally not only helps protect yourself but also contributes to preventing fake news, maintaining a healthy and civilized online environment.
+Using social networks intelligently and legally not only helps protect yourself but also contributes to preventing fake news and maintaining a healthy and civilized online environment.

 In the era of strong AI development, distinguishing between real and fake is no longer simply based on senses but requires alertness, knowledge and responsibility of each social network user.
 Therefore, each person should proactively verify and be careful before sharing and spreading true values so that social networks become a reliable connection space, contributing to building a healthy and civilized information environment.